Isaac-Smith-369/jeopardy-trail/README.md

 # Jeopardy Trail

-An CLI inplementation of the Jeopardy! game show.
+A CLI inplementation of the Jeopardy! game show.

 > Data source not included.
 They have been extracted into jeopardyStore.db.